dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 Gravsearch queries support a subset of RDFS reasoning (see [Inference](../../../03-endpoints/api-v2/query-language.md#inference) in the API documentation on Gravsearch).
 This is implemented as follows:

-To simulate RDF inference, the API expands the prequery on basis of the available ontologies.
-For that reason, `SparqlTransformer.transformStatementInWhereForNoInference` expands all `rdfs:subClassOf` and `rdfs:subPropertyOf` statements using `UNION` statements for all subclasses and subproperties from the ontologies (equivalent to `rdfs:subClassOf*` and `rdfs:subPropertyOf*`).
+To simulate RDF inference, the API expands all `rdfs:subClassOf` and `rdfs:subPropertyOf` statements using `UNION` statements for all subclasses and subproperties from the ontologies (equivalent to `rdfs:subClassOf*` and `rdfs:subPropertyOf*`).
-Similarly, `SparqlTransformer.transformStatementInWhereForNoInference` replaces `knora-api:standoffTagHasStartAncestor` with `knora-base:standoffTagHasStartParent*`.
+Similarly, the API replaces `knora-api:standoffTagHasStartAncestor` with `knora-base:standoffTagHasStartParent*`.

 # Optimisation of generated SPARQL